katcozadd/project-1-game/README.md

 For this project, the follow was required:

--Render a game in the browser
+- Render a game in the browser
--Design logic for winning & visually display which player won, or if it is one player, have a win state with feedback for the player
+- Design logic for winning & visually display which player won, or if it is one player, have a win state with feedback for the player
--Include separate HTML / CSS / JavaScript files
+- Include separate HTML / CSS / JavaScript files
--Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles -Use Javascript or jQuery for DOM manipulation
+- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+- Use Javascript or jQuery for DOM manipulation
--Deploy your game online, where the rest of the world can access it -Use semantic markup for HTML (adhere to best practices)
+- Deploy your game online, where the rest of the world can access it
+- Use semantic markup for HTML (adhere to best practices)

 ### Technologies Used